Wayne LaPierre

 Wayne Robert LaPierre Jr. (born November 8, 1949) is an American gun rights lobbyist who was the CEO and executive vice president of the National Rifle Association of America (NRA), a position he held between 1991 and 2024.

 LaPierre has faced scrutiny over his career for his controversial statements.
 In 1995, his criticism of federal agents after the Ruby Ridge and Waco incidents led to former President George H. W. Bush resigning his NRA membership.
 He criticized former President Bill Clinton’s approach to gun control measures and advocated for armed officers to be placed in schools after the Sandy Hook and Stoneman Douglas school shootings.

-LaPierre has advocated for increased funding for mental health programs and stricter punishment for gun related offenses.
-In addition, he supported restrictions on “bump-fire”-type rifle stocks after the 2017 Las Vegas mass shooting.
+LaPierre has advocated for increased funding for mental health programs and stricter punishment for gun-related offenses.
+In addition, he supported restrictions on bump stocks after the 2017 Las Vegas mass shooting.

 On January 5, 2024, the NRA posted on X that LaPierre would resign from his position on January 31.
 The announcement came days before his civil trial for corruption in New York.

-Personal background
+Early life

-Wayne Robert LaPierre, Jr. was born on November 8, 1949, in Schenectady, New York, the eldest child of Hazel (Gordon) and Wayne Robert LaPierre, Sr. His father was an accountant for the local General Electric plant.
-His family moved to Roanoke, Virginia, when LaPierre, Jr. was five years old, and he was raised in the Roman Catholic church.
+Wayne Robert LaPierre Jr. was born on November 8, 1949, in Schenectady, New York, the eldest child of Hazel (Gordon) and Wayne Robert LaPierre Sr. His father was an accountant for the local General Electric plant.
+His family moved to Roanoke, Virginia, when LaPierre Jr. was five years old, and he was raised Catholic.
 LaPierre first received a student deferment, then a medical deferment (the cause of which is still publicly unknown) and therefore was not drafted into military service during the Vietnam War.

+Personal life

 After divorcing his first wife, LaPierre married Susan Znidorka in 1998.